 There’s plenty of tools for freelancers alternative to HoneyBook around but in my honest opinion very few differentiate from the crowd.
 I have listed my top five.

 You want to choose a tool with “the three Ps”.
 One that fits your process, pocket, and plans.
 From the list above you have a good starting point to evaluate, test, and decide.
 Don’t skip the free trials and make use of the free plans and reviews available.
-My top choice for freelancers in any stage is Hectic (that’s why I placed first it hehe).
+My top choice for freelancers in any stage is Moxie (that’s why I placed first it hehe).

-I like Hectic because it’s simple, modern, and very comprehensive.
+I like Moxie because it’s simple, modern, and very comprehensive.
 In my opinion it could be a great fit for a lot of different freelance businesses in different niches because it was made to help freelancers specifically.
 Yes, freelancers mainly, not SMBs, not “solopreneurs”, etc.

 That alone makes it worth the try.
 I would recommend you take advantage of their Pro Plan which will give you the best value without any “extra” or hidden fees.